techiediaries/techiediaries/_posts/2020/laravel/2020-02-1-how-to-install-vuejs-in-laravel-6-7-by-example.md

 In this quick tutorial, we'll learn how to install and use the Vue.js library in your Laravel 6 or Laravel 7 project using the `laravel/ui` package.

+## A Separate Laravel 7/6 Package for Vue.js Scaffolding

 The `laravel/ui` is a separate package that provides the UI scaffoldings for bootstrap, vue and react.
 Alongside with the auth scaffold for login and registration.